voxpupuli/beaker-openstack/README.md

 # Volume Provisioning

-When use_volume: true is set:
+When root_volume: true is set:
 - The instance boots from a Cinder volume instead of ephemeral disk.
 - The volume is created using the image specified in the nodeset.
-- The volume size defaults to the image minimum size unless overridden by volume_size.
+- The volume size defaults to the image minimum size unless overridden by volume_size (in Gb).
 - Additional volumes are created and attached after the instance becomes ACTIVE.

 ---------------------------------------------------------------------